-Fresh ground ribeye grilled and topped with cheddar cheese on a toasted bun.
+All american beef topped with cheddar cheese on a toasted bun.
 Served with crispy potatoes.
-Single or Double.
 Add house-cured bacon.

-House-cured bacon, pickled apples, and cheddar cheese on a toasted bun.
+House-cured bacon, green tomato, cheddar cheese with lemon garlic aioli on toasted bread.
 Served with crispy potatoes.

 Choose half size (serves 2) or full size (serves 4)